The Eminent Choice for Healthcare dnv gl logo DNV GL/NIAHO Accredited facility.

 Eminent Medical Center is a state-of-the-art spine surgery center in Richardson, Texas.
 We offer a variety of surgical procedures that can successfully treat spinal conditions such as herniated discs, spinal stenosis, disc degeneration, spinal tumors, and more.

 Spinal fusions are among the most common types of spinal surgeries out there that can treat back pain and degeneration issues.
-During this procedure, a surgeon will essentially fuse two bones in the vertebral column together using a bone graft or screws.
+During this procedure, we will fuse bones together for patients who qualify.
 Once the patient fully heals, they may have less pain but also less spinal flexibility.

 If a disc in the cervical, thoracic, or lumbar spine is damaged beyond repair, a surgeon may decide to remove the entire thing and replace it with an artificial disc.
 Artificial disc replacement is a common alternative to spinal fusion surgery.
 This procedure will allow the patient to have the same spinal flexibility as before (unlike spinal fusion), but with far less pain.

 During this procedure, a surgeon will create a larger space for the nerve roots to exit the spinal canal.
-This can prevent herniated discs and pinched nerves from occurring in the future.
+This may prevent herniated discs and pinched nerves from occurring in the future.

 During these procedures, a surgeon will make small incisions in the problem area of the spine and insert a tool called a tubular retractor, which is basically a thin tube that allows the surgeon to gently push aside surrounding soft tissue and insert tools to work on an isolated section of the spine.